gmawdo/gmawdo/background.md

 - Aviation Safety: Commercial airline engines generate vast amounts of telemetry data in real-time.
 This data must be continuously checked against safety rules, batched, and recorded ensuring that every reading confirms the engines are operating within tolerance.
 Cryptographic proofs are used to attest the underlying telemetry absolutely supports reported conclusions.
 - Pharmaceutical Integrity: Vaccines must be transported within strict temperature ranges.
 This technology can prove, with certainty, that a shipment has never exceeded safe temperature limits, eliminating risks and ensuring compliance.
 - Supply Chain Transparency: Whether tracking high-value goods, digital assets, or raw materials, our platform ensures that every transformation, movement, and interaction is provable and auditable.
+- Secure by Design: Providing complete silicon chip design traceability.
+This includes tracking who worked on the designs, what they created, changed, and viewed, as well as their role within a structured design team.
+It also covers referenced sub-designs, ensuring full design provenance and accountability.
+- Geospatial Object Identification & Traceability: My technology enables the identification of man-made objects in the natural landscape and provides traceability of key transformations that led to the coordinates of identified “issues.”
+  - *Example 1*: Detecting vegetation encroaching on power lines to prevent outages and wildfires.
+	- *Example 2*: Identifying military objects in unexpected locations to enhance situational awareness and security.

 What This Enables
 - Origins & Provenance: Where did this come from?
 What data or materials contributed to its creation?
 What were the sources of raw materials used?